Sen. Manchin says he won’t run for West Virginia governor

 Justice and Republican Attorney General Patrick Morrisey announced the settlement in May.
 Manchin called it a "sweetheart deal" for McKesson.

-Manchin also has been critical of Justice for refusing to live at the governor's mansion in Charleston, instead residing at his home in Lewisburg.
+Manchin also took Justice to task for refusing to live at the governor's mansion in Charleston, instead residing at his home in Lewisburg.

 Manchin was elected governor in 2004 and re-elected in 2008 before winning a special election in the Senate following the June 2010 death of Robert C. Byrd.
 Manchin won a second six-year term in the Senate last November, defeating Morrisey.